 Late-night eating: OK if you have diabetes?

-If you have diabetes, late-night snacks aren't necessarily off-limits — but it's important to make wise choices.
+If you have diabetes, late-night snacks aren't necessarily off-limits — but it's important to make healthy choices.

 Late-night snacks add extra calories, which can lead to weight gain.
-And if you snack after your evening meal — especially if the foods contain carbohydrates — you may wake up the next morning with a high blood sugar level.
+And, if you snack after your evening meal — especially on foods with carbohydrates — you may wake up the next morning with a high blood sugar level.

 - Five baby carrots

-If you take insulin or other diabetes medications and feel that you must snack before bedtime to prevent low blood sugar (hypoglycemia) during the night, talk to your doctor.
+If you take insulin or other diabetes medications, you may sometimes need to snack before bedtime to treat or prevent low blood sugar (hypoglycemia) during the night.
+If this happens frequently, talk to your doctor.
 He or she may recommend adjusting the dose of your medications to prevent the need for a late-night snack.